Precision reconstruction of rational CFT from exact fixed point tensor network: Abstract

 \section{Abstract}

-The novel concept of entanglement renormalization and its corresponding tensor network renormalization technique have been highly successful in developing a controlled real space renormalization group (RG) scheme for classical 2D systems or $(1+1)$D quantum systems.
+The novel concept of entanglement renormalization and its corresponding tensor network renormalization technique have been highly successful in developing a controlled real space renormalization group (RG) scheme.
 Numerically approximate fixed-point (FP) tensors are widely used to extract the conformal data of the underlying conformal field theory (CFT) describing critical phenomena.
-In this paper, we present an explicit analytical construction of the FP tensor for 2D rational CFT (RCFT).
-We define it as a correlation function between the "boundary-changing operators" on triangles.
+In this paper, we present an explicit analytical construction of the FP tensor for 2D rational CFT.
+We define it as a correlation function between the "boundary-changing operators" (BCO) on triangles.
 Our construction fully captures all the real-space RG conditions.
-We also provide a concrete example using the Ising model to compute the scaling dimensions explicitly based on the corresponding FP tensor.
+We also provide concrete examples, such as Ising, Yang-Lee and Tri-critical Ising models to compute the scaling dimensions explicitly based on the corresponding FP tensor.
+The BCO descendants turn out to be an optimal basis such that truncation in bond dimensions naturally produces comparable accuracies with the leading existing FP algorithms.
 Interestingly, our construction of FP tensors is closely related to a strange correlator, where the holographic picture naturally emerges.
+Our results also open a new door towards understanding CFT in higher dimensions.